ayh-l/music-memory-game/README.md

 - As a user, I want to be able to start a new game with a sequence of length 1.
-- As a user, I want to be able to view my total games played, my highest score, and a chart showing how my daily average score is changing.
+- As a user, I want to be able to view my highest score.
 - As a user, (during a game) I want to be able to enter a sequence of defined sounds and receive the next sequence of sounds if correct, or end the game and add it to my list of total games if incorrect.